kikoralston/ddp/README.md

 <img src="./diagram.png" alt="toy example" width="400">
 </p>

+The charachteristics of the plants are shown in the following table:

 | Generator      | Capacity     |  Cost         | Vmax         | Prod.
 Factor  |
 | :------------- |:-------------| :-------------|:-------------|:-----|